tlmcelhan/Trump-Tweeter-NLP-Campaign-Analysis/README.md

 Also, notice that the more Trump mentions the Mexico Border wall the lower his contributions are.

 The second bag-of-words model I used was Term Frequency-Inverse Document Frequency(TF-IDF).
 The purpose of using this model in addition to countvecotor was to look for the importance of words and phrases in a document(tweet) in relationship to the corpus(all his tweets).
 The model did pick up on high correlation from Trump mentioning Democrats to his contribution amounts.
 [Add pic here]

+Given the overall subjective negativity observed in the bag-of-words models I did do a sentiment analysis on Trump's tweets.
+There was a small correlation to donations, but the decision was made that the sentiment signal was not strong enough to consider significant.

+Using Singular Value Decomposition(SVD), I ran a LSA transformation and analysis on both the countvectorized and tf-idf transformed tweets, given they both had some correlation to the campaign donations.
+While the LSA components for the tf-idf tweets didn't account for any  more variance in the data than the non-transformed features, the LSA components for the countvector transformed data did give some more signal than the features alone.

+[Add pic here]

+In the initial EDA there was some correlation to day of the week and donatations.
+This prompted a time series analysis of the data seperate from the NLP analysis.

+[Add pic here]

+The time series analysis confirmed that there is seasonality in Trump's donations.
+Wednesday's do get a bump in donations and weekends are usually slower.
+This could be cause by multiple factors, but intuitively people tend to be less financialy active on the weekends, due to institute closures.
+There is also an upward trend in his donations.
+This is more than likely caused by the fact it is getting closer to the 2020 election.
+In fact, it is confirmed he will keep raising more money because he is the only candidate sinse Reagan to raise this much prior to this point in an election cycle.[[4]](https://www.washingtonpost.com/politics/trump-tops-100-million-in-fundraising-for-his-own-reelection/2018/10/15/9ee33594-d094-11e8-83d6-291fcead2ab1_story.html?noredirect=on)

+Finally, the modeling process was used to detemine whether or not there was signal in the tweets that could predict donation amounts.
+The first model used was a regression model trying to predict actual donation amounts.
+Results were vey bad and the accuracy was non-existent.
+The final models used were classification, including logistic regression, random forest classification, Gaussian Bayes, and XGboost.
+There is some signal coming from Trump's tweets to predict what his campaign donations are going to be.
+Although, none of the models were able to predict whether or not his donations would go up or down with an accuracy above 64.4%.
+Intuitively this might make sense.
+Trump's tweets tend to be reactionary to events happening in the world, thus the predictive ability of his tweets might be residual signal from other factors.
+As mentioned in the original cleaning of the data it might make sense to look at other information such as who specifically gave donations or at what frequency.
+My conclusion is that there isn't any significant reason to believe the words in Trump's tweets influence his campaign donations.

+## Conclusions

+## Further Study and Recommendatons

 ## Resources
 - [[1] How Money Affects Election, Maggie Koerth-Baker](https://fivethirtyeight.com/features/money-and-elections-a-complicated-love-story/)
 - [[2] FEC.org](fec.gov/about/mission-and-history/)
 - [[3] USA Today- Donald Trump to formally declare his re-election bid on June 18 in Orlando](https://www.usatoday.com/story/news/politics/2019/05/31/donald-trump-formally-declare-re-election-bid-june-18-florida/1303932001/)
+- [[4] Trump tops $100 million in fundraising for his own re-election-Washington Post](https://www.washingtonpost.com/politics/trump-tops-100-million-in-fundraising-for-his-own-reelection/2018/10/15/9ee33594-d094-11e8-83d6-291fcead2ab1_story.html?noredirect=on)